 - a.
 Impact 3.2.1 in the LUTE Draft EIR evaluated whether new development in Sunnyvale under the LUTE would induce new growth.
 The analysis noted that the number of additional jobs that would be generated by the LUTE would be within the overall employment growth projections identified by the Association of Bay Area Governments (ABAG).
 The LUTE does not propose any new housing and would not directly induce population growth in the area under project or cumulative conditions (Impact 3.2.3). - As described in the project description, the project is consistent with the LUTE and would not result in a significant increase in employment or population growth expected under the LUTE.
-The project will remove one vacant commercial building and will be redeveloped with 152-room hotel.
-The hotel use is a transient use and does not increase population.
-The previous commercial use is also not a population-generating use; therefore, no net loss of population or increase in population would occur with the project.
-Therefore, the project will not increase in the population considered by LUTE EIR. - b.
+The Project will remove one light industrial and office building and will be redeveloped with 128-room hotel, which would generate approximately 14 employees according to the Applicant.
+The hotel uses is a transient use and does not increase population.
+The existing light industrial and office use is also not a population-generating use; therefore, no net loss of population or increase in population would occur with the Project.
+Therefore, the Project will not increase in the population considered by LUTE EIR. - b.
 LUTE Draft EIR Impact 3.2.3 identifies that the intent of the LUTE is to accommodate anticipated growth through a compact urban form that seeks to make efficient use of existing infrastructure and public services, thus minimizing the need for new or significantly expanded infrastructure that could be the impetus for the removal of housing units and/or businesses.
 Because most of Sunnyvale has been developed with urban uses, the LUTE focuses on redeveloping existing properties.
 It is not expected that residential uses would convert to nonresidential uses.
 The LUTE EIR concludes that impacts related to displacement of people are less than significant under project conditions and less than cumulatively considerable under cumulative conditions (Impact 3.2.4).

 The project does not remove any residential population as the existing use is non-residential.
-The project will add employment with a hotel as the existing building is vacant.
+The employment population that will be removed from the existing use not considered substantial, and the Project would replace with more employment with a hotel.
 Therefore, the findings of the certified LUTE EIR pertaining to displacement remain valid and no further analysis is required.